wdbo/webdocbook/INSTALL.md

 ### Error: "An error occurred while trying to create directory 'XXX'!"

 This message means that DocBook tries to create a new directory but has not enough rights to do so in your system.
-To correct this error, just creates the `XXX` directory mentioned in the error message manually and set it full rights running [^2]:
+To correct this error, just create the `XXX` directory mentioned in the error message manually and set it writable rights running:

-    ~$ mkdir XXX && chmod 777 XXX
+    ~$ mkdir XXX && chmod 755 XXX

-[^1]: DocBook may works correctly with an Apache 1 version but we have not tested this case.
+If the error still occurred, you can set the directory some full rights (*this is really NOT recommended as it is a security failure*):

-[^2]: If your system refuses to set the CHMOD on 777, try to set it on 755 (*some hosting servers disallow using a chmod of 777*).
+    ~$ chmod 777 XXX